 Sale of Marijuana More than 20 Grams within 1,000 Feet

 Prosecutor with the State Attorney’s Office for Pasco County in the Sixth Judicial Circuit of Florida filed a “No Information” which dropped all charges against our client including sale of marijuana more than 20 grams within 1000 feet of a convenience store, and possession of marijuana more than 20 grams within 1000 feet of a convenience store.
 In order to assist the prosecutor in making a filing decision, we provided information showing that our client had been set up by a confidential informant who used questionable tactics to coerce our client into assisting him with delivering marijuana to an undercover police officer during a sting operation.
 We alleged that the confidential information coerced our clients into assisting him which resulted in both an entrapment and a necessity defense.
 The State Attorney’s Office filed a “No Information” which stated the prosecutor’s conclusion that “the facts and circumstances revealed do not warrant prosecution at this time.”

 Our recent case results listed on this internet website do not necessarily represent the results obtained in all cases because not all results are listed.
 As you can see below, the results in these cases depended on the particular facts and issues presented in those cases.

 The facts and circumstances of your case may be very different.
 Therefore, the results we have obtained in the past are not necessarily an indication of the results that we will obtain in the future for any particular client.
 No attorney can promise you any particular result in your drug case.

-This article was last updated on Friday, April 14, 2017.
+This article was last updated on Thursday, August 19, 2021.